asappresearch/slue-toolkit/_sources/how-to-submit.md

 ## Submission

-Send tsv file to sshon@asapp.com.
+Send tsv file to slue-committee "AT" googlegroups.com